mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-2.md

 npm install @babel/core @babel/preset-env --save-dev
 ```

-You can add other plugins if you want to configure Babel to suit your specific needs.
+You can add other plugins if you want to configure Babel to suit your specific needs (e.g. if you’re using React, Vue or another framework).

 Now we need to add a config file in the project root: